Affinity Credit Union

-Affinity Credit Union is a financial institution headquartered in Saskatoon, Saskatchewan, Canada, with headquarters in the city of Saskatoon.
-As of August 2019, Affinity operates 56 branches in 47 communities across Saskatchewan.
-It is the second-largest credit union in Saskatchewan and the eighth-largest in Canada, with $6.9 billion in managed assets.
-Affinity Credit Union employs 791 people and serves 141,587 members.
+Affinity Credit Union is a financial institution headquartered in Saskatoon, Saskatchewan, Canada, with headquarters in the city of Saskatoon, not to be confused with Affinity Plus Federal Credit Union.
+As of August 2023, Affinity operates 50 branches in 41 communities across Saskatchewan.
+It is the largest credit union in Saskatchewan and the tenth-largest in Canada, with $9.6 billion in managed assets.
+Affinity Credit Union employs 820 people and serves 144,046 members.
 Affinity is also a member of the World Council of Credit Unions and the Global Alliance for Banking on Values.

 Affinity Credit Union is also the owner of a number of independently managed Insurance Brokerages throughout Saskatchewan, operating under the name Affinity Insurance Services.